SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 TS=
 (
-  ("local building material$" OR "local construction material$" OR "sustainable architecture" OR "resilient architecture" OR
+  ("local building material$" OR "local construction material$" OR "sustainable architecture" OR "resilient architecture" OR "Sustainable Building and Construction Initiative" OR ("SBCI" NEAR/3 "UNEP")
+  OR
     (
       ("buildings" OR "sustainable building" OR "masonry"